psusecurity/psusecurity.github.io/README.md

 ## Submission

 Please send one email that contains all the submissions of challenges to <s2istnsa@gmail.com>.
-Make sure that you write all the results in one email.
+Make sure that you write all the submissions in one email.
 We will only take **the last email** before the deadline of submission.

 ## Tips